ETBCommunity/autosplitter/README.md

 - Auto split on level transitions and cutscenes
 - Load removal for level transitions and restarts
 - Time pause in cutscenes, main menu or if the game craashes
-- Auto timer reset in The Hub gamemode when returning to lobby or dying (disabled by default)
+- Auto timer reset in The Hub gamemode when returning to lobby, dying or clicking "Continue" after completing the level

 ## Important
-- Auto reset in The Hub gamemode can be enabled in the autosplitter settings.
 - Only host needs to have the autosplitter on.
-It works for non-hosts but it's not accurate.
+It works for non-hosts but it's not accurate and buggy.
-- Sometimes when loading the autosplitter for the first time it doesn't work. relaunch the game and livesplit to fix this.
+- Sometimes when enabling the autosplitter for the first time it doesn't work.
+Relaunch the game and livesplit to fix.
 This is due to Livesplit sometimes failing to download the needed component.

 ## Known issues
-- Auto reset in The Hub gamemode doesn't work if host dies before other players in Co-op.
-Unfortunately, there might not be a fix for this issue.
+- Auto reset in The Hub gamemode on death doesn't work properly in co-op.
+Unfortunately, there might not ever be a fix for this.
 - The game will often crash if you have any mods installed.
-This is due to incompability with uhara.
+This is due to an incompability with uhara.

 ## Installation & Usage
 Autosplitters can use a good deal processing power, which may result in a decline of game and/or overall system performance.
 Use at your own risk.